teamclouday/ConsoleImage/README.md

 Add edge detection kernel to improve output visual
 ~~Add colored image output~~
 ~~Wait for C++17 new functionalities for converting `std::string` to `std::wstring`, or use 3rd party library for it~~
+Extend functionality to play videos in terminal (another project)